-18.F.3.
+12.E.3.
 Composition.

-- The committee Chair, who is appointed by the President. - The NCAA Faculty Representative - One other faculty member-appointed by Faculty Council - One member of the Division of Student Life-appointed by the President after consultation with the Vice President for Student Life - One staff member tied to the agenda item being discussed-after consultation with the Vice President for Student Life, Vice President for Diversity and Inclusion, and the Director of Athletics - Director of Athletics-Ex Officio - Vice President for Student Life-Ex Officio - Vice President for Diversity and Inclusion-Ex Officio
+- The committee Chair, who is appointed by the President. - The NCAA Faculty Representative - Two other faculty members (one graduate & one undergraduate)-appointed by Faculty Council - One member of the Division of Student Life-appointed by the President after consultation with the Vice President for Student Life - One staff member tied to the agenda item being discussed-after consultation with the Vice President for Student Life and the Director of Athletics - Director of Diversity and Inclusion - Director of Athletics-Ex Officio - Vice President for Student Life-Ex Officio

-18.G.
+12.F.
 Publications Board

-The Publications Board will follow the General Committee Procedures given in Appendix I.
+The Publications Board will follow the General Committee Procedures given in Appendix 1.

-18.G.1.
+12.F.1.
 Function.